Tech MBA® Program

 - The students who attend our program come from a wide variety of majors—business, marketing, engineering, science, liberal arts, forestry, and beyond.

-The three-semester, 36-credit Tech MBA program focuses on three areas: technology and decision-making, leadership and management skills, and innovation and strategy.
+The two-semester, 30-credit Tech MBA program focuses on three areas: technology and decision-making, leadership and management skills, and innovation and strategy.
 Additional education in corporate social responsibility, ethics, and legal issues will be integrated throughout the curriculum.

 Download the MBA Course Schedule.